 A module is a Python file that contains functions, definitions, and statements that can be included in an application.
+Technically, all

 Think of a module as a code library that can be reused across applications.
 Modules improve code reusablity and allow us to access shared libraries and packages.

 Instead of entering commands directly into a Python interpreter, code can be saved as a module for later use in other applications.
 Third-party libraries such as

 date-time built-in library are all examples of modules.

 A module can be created by saving a Python file with the